iotaledger/wasp/contracts/rust/wasmlib/docs/Init.md

 You want to be able to pass this configuration to the contract upon deployment, so that its state reflects that configuration once the first request comes in.
 To support this initialization we allow the smart contract creator to provide an optional function named `init`.

-This function, when provided, will automatically be called immediately after the contract has been deployed on the VM.
+This 'init' function, when provided, will automatically be called immediately after the first time the contract has been deployed to the VM.
+Note that this is a one-time initialization call, meant to be performed by the contract deployment mechanism.
+ISCP will prevent anyone else from calling this function ever again.
+So if you need to be able to reconfigure the contract later on, then you will need to provide a separate configuration function, and guard it from being accessed by anyone else than properly authorized entities.

-To show how this all works we will slowly start fleshing out the smart contract functions of the `dividend` example.
+To show how creating a smart contract with WasmLib works we will slowly start fleshing out the smart contract functions of the `dividend` example in this tutorial.
 Here is the first part of the Rust code that implements it, which contains the 'init' function:

 ```rust
 // This example implements 'dividend', a simple smart contract that will